rohantib/Bob/README.md

 and if there is an error in your new code, the spammer will throw an error at startup.
 DO NOT CHANGE ANY EXISTING FILES OR RISK BREAKING THE SPAMMER!

 This spammer currently only works with Gmail accounts.
-Support for Yahoo will be coming soon.
+Support for Yahoo and other emails will be coming soon.

 # Dependencies
 This program is written in Python 2.7, and therefore requires that you have a Python 2.7 interpreter installed.
 To install Python, go to https://www.python.org/downloads/release/python-2711/ in your web browser, download the appropriate file for your operating system, and run the installer.
 For Linux, Python should be preinstalled.
 If not, it is available in the default repositories of your package manager.